kimsta/Padel_Project/README.md

 1. Clone this repository.
 2. Open the `.Rproj` file in RStudio.
 3. Install the required packages (e.g., `here`, `knitr`, `pwr`, `ggplot2`, `tidyr`).
-4. Open `analysis_report.Rmd` and click the "Knit" button to reproduce the full report.
+4. Open `analysis_report.Rmd` and click the "Knit" button to reproduce the full report and generate the plots.